Proteins are the most abundant organic molecules of the living system are commonly known as the building blocks of the body.

 I.) On The Basis Of Functions

 h.)
-Motor proteins – Motor proteins are also called as contractile proteins they have the ability to convert chemical energy into mechanical energy, For example, Actin and Myosin are responsible for the contraction and relaxation of muscles.
+Motor proteins – Motor protein are also called as contractile proteins they have the ability to convert chemical energy into mechanical energy, For example, Actin and Myosin are responsible for the contraction and relaxation of muscles.

 II.)
 On The Basis Of Shape